 RACIAL AND ETHNIC HEALTH EQUITY DIMENSION

-That report aggregated data on 24 performance indicators (reflecting health outcomes, health care access, and health care quality), stratified by race and ethnicity for Black, white, Latinx/Hispanic, American Indian/Alaska Native (AIAN), and Asian American, Native Hawaiian, and Pacific Islander (AANHPI) populations.
+That report and method aggregates data on 25 performance indicators (reflecting health outcomes, health care access, and health care quality), stratified by race and ethnicity for Black (non-Hispanic), white (non-Hispanic), Hispanic (any race), American Indian/Alaska Native (AIAN, non-Hispanic), and Asian American, Pacific Islander, and Native Hawaiian (AANHPI, non-Hispanic) populations.

-Each population group in each state received a percentile score from 1 (worst) to 100 (best) reflecting the state’s overall health system performance for that group.
-This enabled comparisons within and across states.
-For example, a state health system score of 50 for Latinx/Hispanic people in California indicates that the health system is performing better for those residents than Latinx/Hispanic people in Florida, who have a score of 38, but worse than for white residents in California, who have a score of 89.
+Each population group in each state receives a percentile score from 1 (worst) to 100 (best) reflecting the state’s overall health system performance for that group relative to all other population groups in all states.
+This enables comparisons within and across states.
+For example, a state health system score of 50 for Hispanic individuals in California indicates that the health system is performing better for those residents than Hispanic people in Texas, who have a score of 8, but worse than white residents in California, who have a score of 89.

-The overall percentile scores from that report for AIAN, AANHPI, Black, and Latinx/Hispanic people were used in this year’s State Scorecard to reflect each state’s performance for nonwhite racial and ethnic groups.
-States were evaluated and ranked on their health system performance for each of the four groups separately (contingent on data availability), and those scores were then combined for the state’s final overall equity composite score.
-Summary scores for each group can be found in Appendix I1.
+The updated overall percentile scores for AIAN, AANHPI, Black, and Hispanic people are used in this year’s State Scorecard to reflect each state’s performance for non-white racial and ethnic groups.
+States were evaluated and ranked on their health system performance for each of the four groups separately (contingent on data availability), and those scores were then combined for the state’s final overall composite score.
+Summary scores for each group can be found in Appendix Table I1.
 State health system performance scores for white residents are included in the appendix for comparative purposes.

-We also include performance data for each of the 24 metrics used in that equity report — updated to the most current year — in each state’s 2022 scorecard profile.
+We also include performance data for each of the 25 metrics used in that equity report — updated to the most current year — in each state’s 2023 State Scorecard profile.

 The following principles guided the development of the State Scorecard:

 Performance Metrics.
-The 56 metrics selected for this report span health care system performance, representing important dimensions and measurable aspects of care and response to the COVID-19 pandemic.
+The 58 metrics selected for this report span health care system performance, representing important dimensions and measurable aspects of care delivery and population health.
 Where possible, indicators align with those used in previous scorecards.
 Several indicators used in previous versions of the State Scorecard have been dropped either because all states improved to the point where no meaningful variations existed (for example, measures that assessed hospitals on processes of care) or the data to construct the measures were no longer available (for example, hospitalizations for children with asthma).
-New indicators have been added to the State Scorecard series over time in response to evolving priorities or data availability (e.g., measures of maternal mortality and medical debt).
+New indicators have been added to the State Scorecard series over time in response to evolving priorities or data availability (e.g., measures of COVID-19 vaccination status and medical debt).

 Measuring Change over Time.
-We were able to track performance over time for 45 of the 56 indicators.
-Not all indicators could be trended because of changes in the underlying data or measure definitions, and some reflect newly collected data (e.g., COVID-19-specific measures).
+We were able to track performance over time for 50 of the 58 indicators.
+Not all indicators could be trended because of changes in the underlying data or measure definitions, and some reflect newly collected data (e.g., COVID-19 vaccination).

 We considered a change in an indicator’s value between the baseline and current-year data points to be meaningful if it was at least one-half (0.5) of a standard deviation larger than the indicator’s combined distribution over the two time points — a common approach used in social science research.
-We did not formally evaluate change over time for indicators in the income dimension.
+We did not formally evaluate change over time for indicators in the income or racial equity dimensions.

 Scoring and Ranking Methodology.
 For each indicator, a state’s standardized z-score is calculated by subtracting the 51-state average (including the District of Columbia as if it were a state) from the state’s observed rate, and then dividing by the standard deviation of all observed state rates.
-States’ standardized z-scores are averaged across all indicators within the performance dimension, and dimension scores are averaged into an overall score.
-Ranks are assigned based on the overall score.
+States’ standardized z-scores are averaged across all available indicators within the performance dimension.
+States with missing values for a specific indicator are not assigned a z-score for that indicator, but are still assigned a dimension score based on their values for other indicators within the dimension.
+Dimension scores are averaged into an overall score, and ranks are assigned based on the overall score.
 This approach gives each dimension equal weight and, within each dimension, it weights all indicators equally.
 This method accommodates the different scales used across State Scorecard indicators (for example, percentages, dollars, and population-based rates).